jeblad/jeblad.github.io/_posts/2019-04-10-minicolumns-as-a-language.md

 where the symbols $x$ and $y$ represents input and output, and a function transferring symbols $f(x) \to y$.
 The sets $x _i$ and $y _j$ would be subsets of a larger common set to be formally correct.
 Generalizing the symbols into vectors should not be a big leap of faith, and likewise the function into being a vector function.

+Given Searle's terms the symbols could be interpreted as [semantics](https://en.wikipedia.org/wiki/Semantics), while the functions could be interpreted as [syntax](https://en.wikipedia.org/wiki/Syntax).
+The functions (syntax) gives the structure whereby symbols (semantics) are interpreted.

 A neural net trained as a typical correlation engine has no natural zero-element.
 It learns to classify known states.
-In particular it does not learn to distinguish whats unknown, but it can guestimate such states from previous learned states.
+In particular, it does not learn to distinguish whats unknown, but it can guestimate such states from previous learned states.
 This creates some pretty weird problems.
 Those often shows up in semantic web as exceptions.
 In [Wikidata](https://wikidata.org) they are handled as part of [snaks](https://www.wikidata.org/wiki/Wikidata:Glossary#Snak), given as `no value` and `unknown value`.
 The problem is also known from [natural language processing](https://https://en.wikipedia.org/wiki/Natural_language_processing), with unknown words marked as `<unk>`.

 The concept of “weak classifications”, the less probable states, could be interpreted as a zero-element.
 If all possible classifications goes towards zero, then that will approximate a zero-element.
 Thus there might be a rather exact zero-element for the output $y_i$, but for the input $x_i$ there might be large subspace that acts as a zero value.